Jebel Hafeet: Hafeet Mountain Road

 The Jebel Hafeet Mountain Road, built in 1980, extends for 11.7 km up the mountain, rising 1200 m.
 With 60 turns and three lanes (two climbing and one descending), the road was called the greatest driving road in the world by Edmunds.com.
 The road scales the mountain and ends at a parking lot with a hotel and a palace belonging to the country's rulers.
-Part of the climax of the Bollywood film Race was shot on the mountain.

 The road was built by Strabag International of Cologne, Germany.

 Hafeet Mountain Road is a challenge for cyclists who frequently use the route to train.
 The Jabal Hafeet Mercure Challenge is an annual road cycling competition taking place in January.
 National and international riders take part in climbing the 8% average ascent of the mountain.
 In 2015 it hosted the arrival of the third stage of first edition of Abu Dhabi Tour, won by Colombian Esteban Chaves.
 Since 2019, the road to the top of Jebel Hafeet is a fixed location of the UAE Tour.
 For the 2020 edition the mountain was visited twice.
 The first ascent was won by eventual Tour winner Adam Yates, and during stage 5, which wound up being the final stage of the race due to concerns about the coronavirus, Team UAE's promising young rider Tadej Pogačar won the stage.